golang/tools/gopls/doc/analyzers.md

-(At least, it appears to behave that way, but technically it doesn't use the SuggestedFix mechanism and the stub is created by logic in gopls's source.stub function.)
+(At least, it appears to behave that way, but technically it doesn't use the SuggestedFix mechanism and the stub is created by logic in gopls's golang.stub function.)

 [Full documentation](https://pkg.go.dev/golang.org/x/tools/gopls/internal/analysis/stubmethods)